ndafatawa/jinja2-network-automation-guide/docs/01_core_concepts.md

 01 – Core Concepts of Jinja2 for Network Automation

-This document explains the essential building blocks used when generating network configuration using Jinja2 and Python.
+This document introduces the foundational ideas behind using Jinja2 templates and Python to generate network configuration.
+These concepts apply to all network vendors (Cisco NX-OS, EOS, IOS-XE, FortiGate, Palo Alto, Juniper, etc.).

-1. Jinja2 Template
+1. What Is a Jinja2 Template?

-A template is a text file containing configuration with placeholders and optional logic.
+A template is simply a text file (CLI, JSON, XML, API payload) containing:

-Example:
+Static configuration

+Placeholders for variables: {{ variable }}

+Logic blocks: {% ... %}

+Optional loops, conditionals, filters, macros, includes, inheritance

+Example
 interface mgmt0
   ip address {{ mgmt_ip }}

-Templates can contain:

-Variables ( {{ ... }} )

-Logic ({% ... %})

-Filters (| ...)

-Loops

-Conditionals

-Macros

-Includes

-Inheritance
+Templates are not data.
+They only describe how configuration should be shaped.

-2. Context (Data Model)
+2. Context (Your Data Model)

-The context is a Python dictionary passed to Jinja2 when rendering.
+The context is a Python dictionary that provides all data the template will use.

-Example:
+Example Context
 {
   "hostname": "LEAF1",
   "mgmt_ip": "172.16.10.11/24",